Ronin-Demon/WolfUserBot/README.md

 ## What is it?

-WolfUserBot is a modular Telegram userbot running on Python3, which can be coupled up with Heroku.
+EdithUserBot is a modular Telegram userbot running on Python3, which can be coupled up with Heroku.

-WolfUserBot is currently maintained by [Rajveer](https://t.me/Smart_S54) [ϻʀ 𝗦ᴀᴍᴍʏ┃WᴏʟꜰGᴀɴɢ┃ 🐺 ](https://t.me/Mr_Semmy).
+EdithUserBot is currently maintained by [Ronin](https://t.me/StarkXen).
 It started as a simple bot,

-which helped with group management, [WolfUserBot](https://github.com/WolfGangIndia/WolfUserBot).
+which helped with group management, [EdithUserBot](https://github.com/WolfGangIndia/WolfUserBot).

 It has since evolved, becoming extremely modular and simple to use.